 Solution: You can always launch a beta test for your product or service to start getting that key bit of initial exposure.
 Post it on social networking sites and ask readers for their opinions and feedback.

 Many brands spend huge amounts of finance on their monthly advertising budget; most of this money is wasted on ineffective and many times illogical advertisements.
 There are much smarter ways to build a brand.
-There is a place for advertising in branding, but it’s brand maintenance, and not brand building.
-Advertising lacks the credibility that building a brand requires.
+There is a place for advertising in branding, but it’s brand maintenance and not brand building.

-Solution: The best way to build credibility is to utilise the media.
-Online, print and broadcast media outlets are looking for quality content and contributors daily.
+Solution: The best way to build credibility is to utilise the various media platforms.
+Online, print and broadcast media outlets are looking for quality content and contributors, daily.
 You’ll gain solid exposure and credibility if your campaign is planned and executed correctly.